natronimo/TVC/README.md

 ![image](https://github.com/natronimo/TVC/assets/123428083/e76879f2-f1a0-4384-874d-dc86967bdae3)

 To derive the discrete model, we start with the continuous model.
-The integral of each state with respect to time is evaluated from zero to the time step (the time from *k* to *k*+1) with initial value the state at time *k*.
+The integral of each state with respect to time is evaluated from zero to the time step Ts (the time from *k* to *k*+1) with initial value the state at time *k*.

 ![rocket_linearized_dynamics_discrete](https://github.com/natronimo/TVC/assets/123428083/a7144e90-4d59-43b4-9318-cbe47026f5d3)